totaljs/components/j-Markdown/readme.md

 - images will be with `img-responsive` class
 - images with `![+Image description](URL)` will be formatted as inline images
 - all links are with `_target="_blank"` attribute
+- markdown registers `FUNC.markdownredraw(jQuery_selector)` for prerendering of Markdown dynamic elements like code highlight, videos or charts

 ### Author